apache/usergrid/stack/standalone/README.txt

 java -jar usergrid-standalone-0.0.1-SNAPSHOT.jar -init

-To launch an embedded Cassandra server:
+To launch an embedded Cassandra server and initialize the database:

-java -jar usergrid-standalone-0.0.1-SNAPSHOT.jar -db
+java -jar usergrid-standalone-0.0.1-SNAPSHOT.jar -db -init

 The standalone server will load a usergrid-custom.properties file from the same location as the jar file.
 You can override things like the location of